Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Event Classification with Deep Learning Approach

 The selected 4$\mu$ events are classified with a "Deep Learning" approach to further separate the $Z'$ signal from the SM background.
 A parametrized deep neural network (pDNN) architecture~\cite{Baldi_2016} is used in the analysis.
 This algorithm allows the training of a single classifier for multiple signal mass hypotheses in the search range.
 In practice, the kinematic inputs together with the $Z'$ mass parameters of signal and background are used for training.
 The MC generated $Z'$ masses (listed in Table~\ref{tab:signalSamples}) are used as the multiple signal mass parameters, while the distribution of the mass parameter for background events is randomly drawn from the same distribution as for the signal class.
 The algorithm was implemented in the Keras \cite{chollet2015keras} framework with the TensorFlow \cite{tensorflow2015-whitepaper} backend.
 Two classifiers are trained for low (high) $Z'$ mass searches using MC mass parameters lower (higher) than 40 GeV.
 During the training of the classifier, the training samples were composed of simulated signal and background 4$\mu$ events using the pre-selection described in Section~\ref{sec:simu}.
 A set of kinematic distributions were used for pDNN training input features.
 They are the \pT and $\eta$ of each muon, the \pT of the $Z_1$ and $Z_2$, the mass difference of the $Z_1$ and $Z_2$, $\Delta R$ and $\Delta\eta$ of each muon pair that forms the $Z_1$ and $Z_2$, and the \pT and mass of the $4\mu$ system.
 Examples of the input variable distributions, both for representative signals ($m_{Z'}$ = 15, and 51 GeV) and background, are shown in \Fig{\ref{fig:Z1Z2}} to compare the predicted and observed transverse momenta ($p_{\textup{T}}^{Z_1}$ and $p_{\textup{T}}^{Z_2}$) distributions and the mass difference of the $Z_1$ and $Z_2$.
 In addition to the major background from the SM $Z(Z^*)\rightarrow 4\mu$ production, other backgrounds, including 4$\mu$ events containing non-prompt muons estimated from data, and from $ttV$, $VVV$, and Higgs boson production processes, are included in the plots.

-The training results are a set of weights of the pDNN model which are applied to real data or MC samples to obtain the pDNN output discriminating variable.
+The training fits the weight parameters of the pDNN models which are then applied to real data or MC samples to obtain the pDNN output discriminating variable.
 The $m_{Z1}$ or $m_{Z2}$ are used as the mass parameter when applying the model to data.

-To improve the power of the pDNN classifier the model is optimized through an automatic process developed with the package \textsc{Tune}~\cite{liaw2018tune} and \textsc{HEBO Search} algorithm~\cite{alex2020hebo}.
+To improve the power of the pDNN classifier, the model is optimized through an automatic process developed with the package \textsc{Tune}~\cite{liaw2018tune} and \textsc{HEBO Search} algorithm~\cite{alex2020hebo}.
 The neural-network structure was chosen to have two fully connected hidden layers, each with 256 (32) nodes for the high (low) mass search in the analysis.
 Other training hyper-parameters, such as the \textit{learning rate} with \textit{decay} and \textit{class weight}, for both high and low mass searches were also selected.
 Two pDNN output discriminant classifiers for high and low mass searches were obtained and are shown in Figure~\ref{fig:pnn_score} for data and simulated signal and background events.

 To maximize the search sensitivity, a scan of the pDNN output scores was performed to find the optimal cut values for each \Zp mass hypothesis.
 These cut values vary from 0.42 to 0.74 (0.12 to 0.16) for the low (high) mass region.
 These cuts keep high signal efficiencies between 98\% and 95\% (90\% and 50\%), while the corresponding background reductions range from 10\% to 50\% (50\% to 96\%) for the low (high) mass region.